 Recall that each atom is given a bType when they are declared in the .bif file.
 Given a particular bonded interaction (bonds, angles, dihedrals, impropers), the functional form for a bonded interaction is assigned by matching the combination of the bTypes in that interaction.
 The first $\langle bond \rangle$ tag (line 3 in Listing 6.8) is used to assign a function called bond_harmonic to two bonded atoms of any type.
 Since the vanilla model has only B_1 atoms, the s could be replaced with B_1, and the same bonds would be assigned.
 Recall under Listing 6.3, line 2, we defined bond_harmonic() as a type 1 function under the bonds directive (harmonic bond function).
 The input parameters for bond_harmonic() are r_0 and ε{bond} .
 In this case we use the special character "?" to tell SMOG to calculate the native bond length (r_0) from the PDB structure file.
-You can instead also give an specific value for the bond distance.
+You can instead also give a specific value for the bond distance.
 This feature can be useful when adding nonspecific/empirical terms (e.g. an AMBER/CHARMM backbone) to the potential.
 However, the extras file may also be used to define non-specific parameters.

 The bType attribute here can take either an exact bond type or a special wildcard "" character that matches to all available bTypes.
-For the case of the all-atom model, since all the bType is identical, we can instead also defined the bond interaction as shown under the $\begin{subarray}{c} \text{bond} > \text{tag} \text{ in line 8 of Listing 6.8.} \end{subarray}$ Please note that the program will assign the interaction that most closely matches the bTypes of a given atom pair.
+For the case of the all-atom model, since all the bType is identical, we can instead also defined the bond interaction as shown under the <body> bond> tag in line 8 of Listing 6.8.
+Please note that the program will assign the interaction that most closely matches the bTypes of a given atom pair.
 One needs to be careful not to declare interactions that conflict with one another.
-For example, if your system contains a bond between atoms of bType B-1 and B-2, and bond definitions are only given for bTypes B-1- and B-2-, then SMOG would not know which function to apply, and it will exit with an error.
-However, if one also explicitly defines a bond function for B-1-B-2 pairs, that bond would take priority.
+For example, if your system contains a bond between atoms of bType B_1 and B_2, and bond definitions are only given for bTypes B_1- and B_2-, then SMOG would not know which function to apply, and it will exit with an error.
+However, if one also explicitly defines a bond function for B_1-B_2 pairs, that bond would take priority.